Cyphr-Team/web-platform/README.md

 ## Introduction

-The main service for the project Foresight report
+The main service for the project Cyphr report

 ## Key Features